 The most important aspect of ensuring the smoothest recovery possible is adhering to and adjusting your postpartum depression treatment plan.
-The more proactive you are in regards to your own health, the sooner you will likely recovery from postpartum depression.
-Women who leave their symptoms unaddressed and untreated can unnecessarily suffer from long-term postpartum depression.
+The more proactive you are in regards to your own health, the sooner you will likely recover from postpartum depression.
+Women who leave their symptoms unaddressed and untreated can suffer from long-term postpartum depression.

 Postpartum Depression Recovery Factors

-- The severity of the illness you are experiencing
+- The severity of the illness

 - How soon you sought treatment after symptoms began